-The new PBE accounting standards require entities to disclose on the face of the statement of financial position separate amounts for receivables from exchange transactions, receivables from non-exchange transactions, payables from exchange transactions, and payables from non-exchange transactions.
+The new PBE accounting standards require entities to disclose on the face of the statement of financial position separate amounts for receivables from exchange transactions, receivables from non-exchange transactions, payables from exchange transactions.
 Revenue from transfers and taxes, including major classes, is also required to be separately disclosed either on the face of the statement of comprehensive revenue and expense or the notes.